 Building Modules with CMake

-If you haven’t follow the initial example in Hello, Cyclus!
-[C++], you should get the Cycstub repo by either cloning the repository or by downloading the zip file (see Hello, Cyclus!
+If you haven’t followed the initial example in Hello, Cyclus!
+[C++], you should use cycstub to generate a directory with the “stubs” to build a new archetype. (see Hello, Cyclus!
 [C++] for further instructions).

-The Cycstub repo provides a number of critical tools for building your own module:
+The cycstub utility provides a number of critical tools for building your own module:

 • install.py: a basic installation script